AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/effects/advanced-options.md

 [Speed and Size Masters](../running-the-show/playback-controls.md#speed-and-size-masters).

 To set a fixed fade in time for the shape size, press <Keys.SoftKey>Edit Times</Keys.SoftKey>
-from the top menu, then the **playback select** button, then set the Delay/Fade times you want.
+from the top menu, then the <strong>playback select</strong> button, then set the Delay/Fade times you want.

 The [Fade Mode](../cues/playback-options.md#fader-mode) allows you to set mode 0 (fade in), mode 1 (fade in and